sarobinson2011/cheat_sheets/README.md

     1) Run the following command:
         ◦ git checkout -b <branch name>

+To check with branch you are on

+    1) Run the following command:
+        ◦ git branch
+			(if the local branch isn't updating, try closing and re-opening vscode)

 To Clone a Git Repo

     1) Run the following command: